Additive Manufacturing: Enabling Technologies in the Childhood (ETeC)

-The project “Additive Manufacturing: Enabling Technologies during Childhood” (ETeC) examines technological development processes of the 3D printed hand “Robotel” (turkish: robot hand) designed for children from a perspective at the intersection of the sociology of the body and sociology of technology (or Science and Technology Studies, STS).
+The project “Additive Manufacturing: Enabling Technologies in the Childhood” (ETeC) examines technological development processes of the 3D printed hand “Robotel” (turkish: robot hand) designed for children from a perspective at the intersection of the sociology of the body, sociology of technology (or Science and Technology Studies, STS) and Disability Studies.
 The focus of this research are questions of interdisciplinary coordination and organization of the design for a 3D Robotel taking into account children, parents, technicians, medical practitioners, etc. “Additive manufacturing” and cheap 3D printing processes that open up new possibilities of body modification play a major role in this investigation.
 Furthermore, this project seeks to understand the influence of children and their bodies towards the technological advancement process and how they manage the Human-Machine adaptation during adolescence.
 Positioned within the research cluster “Human, Medicine and Society” of the Orient Institute Istanbul, this methodologically qualitative research project will be realized in close partnership with “Robotel Türkiye”.

 Historically, within the field of medicine the development and production of prostheses for children was predominantly inefficient due to accelerated growth.
 This stands in stark contrast to the imperative of patient care.
 Children only received prostheses during adolescence.
 Ensuing the Thalidomide birth defect crisis (marketed as Contergan in West Germany) during the 1970s, medical practitioners as well as prostheses manufacturers were determined to provide prostheses for children’s bodies that reflected their individual needs.
 The children, however, rejected these due to various reasons (too heavy, already learned use of feet, etc.).
 While traditionally standardization/ normalization within prosthetics complicate individual prosthetic solutions, emerging 3D printing technologies enable individual and cheap solutions tailored to the needs of children’s bodies.